hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 <p class="meta">25 June 2014 &#8211; Karelia</p>

 During migration of a small project to fsharp, I thought a lot about using monads in practice.
 Subject fascinated me enough and I decided to describe my experience in a couple of posts.
-Unfortunately all the material demanded decent knowledge of monads and monad transformers, at the same time I wanted to make a material without any links to external materials, without a lot of words and simple for ordinary programmers who are not burdened by the knowledge of mathematics and functional programming language syntax.
+Unfortunately all the material demanded decent knowledge of monads and monad transformers, at the same time I wanted to make a material without any links to external materials, without a lot of words and simple for ordinary programmers who are not burdened by the knowledge of mathematics and  syntax of some functional programming language.
 Thus was born the idea to write another explanation of what is a monad.
 Since this post is aimed at programmers, and it will be approached by code and not by the text or mathematics.
 Ready?
-Lets go.
+Let's go.

 Lets look at some simple code: